Patricia Fahy: Legislative work

-Fahy raised concerns about the impact of Governor Andrew Cuomo's proposed 2014-2015 budget on P-12 education.
+Fahy raised concerns about the impact of Governor Andrew Cuomo's proposed 2014–2015 budget on P-12 education.

 In February 2017, Fahy, along with Albany Mayor Kathy Sheehan and Congressman Paul Tonko, were criticized by Bishop Edward Scharfenberger for being Catholic politicians who supported and attended a rally for Planned Parenthood.
 The rally, which drew hundreds of attendees in support of Planned Parenthood, emphasized the risk of losing services like pregnancy testing and cancer screening due to potential federal funding cuts.

-In 2019, Fahy penned an op-ed in the Albany Times Union that called for the reimagining of I-787.
+In 2019, Fahy penned an [op-ed] in the Albany Times Union that called for the reimagining of I-787.
 In 2022, she secured $5 million for a feasibility study to reimagine the highway, and in 2025, Governor Kathy Hochul pledged $35 million to fully reimagine 787 alongside downtown Albany as part of the $400 million 'Championing Albany's Potential' initiative.

-In 2021, Fahy sponsored and passed New York State's first-ever Gun Industry Liability Law with State Senator Zellnor Myrie to hold the firearms industry accountable for their role in the gun violence epidemic.
+In 2021, Fahy sponsored and passed New York State's first-ever gun industry liability law with State Senator Zellnor Myrie.

 In 2022, Fahy sponsored and passed the nation's first right to repair law, the New York Digital Fair Repair Act, which requires manufacturers of certain electronic devices to make diagnostic and repair information, parts, and tools available to independent repair shops and consumers on "fair and reasonable terms".
 Since then, multiple states have introduced and passed different versions of their own right-to-repair laws.

 Fahy also sponsored legislation, passed and signed into law in 2022, that requires New York State to conserve 30% of its land and water by 2030 as part of the 30 by 30 movement.

 In 2024, as the Higher Education Chair in the Assembly, Fahy led the push to '#TurnOnTheTap' and expand New York State's Tuition Assistance Program (TAP), which assists middle and low-income students with the cost of tuition at SUNY and CUNY schools.
 This resulted in the first expansion in New York's financial assistance program for students in more than 25 years and a doubling of award amounts.

-At the beginning of 2025, Fahy continued her longtime push to significantly expand New York's Earned Income Tax Credit under legislation she sponsors to support working and middle class households amid the 2025 affordability crisis in the United States.
+At the beginning of 2025, Fahy continued her push to expand New York's Earned Income Tax Credit.

 On March 27, 2025, Fahy introduced a bill that would issue new certificates of registration to ZEV-exclusive manufacturers not previously permitted to participate in direct manufacturer auto sales in New York State.

 On July 15, 2025, Fahy introduced legislation that would ban ICE agents from wearing masks during civilian immigration actions conducted in New York State.

+She served as the committee chair of the New York Senate Committee on Disabilities for the 2025-2026 legislative session.
+She had a major disagreement with members of the non-speaking community about a bill that would allow individuals the right to choose their preferred way to communicate, which is a bill that had passed the New York State Assembly by a unanimous vote the year before but that Fahy opposed in its original form.